Juanita Broaddrick: 1999

 Rumors continued to circulate in tabloids and on talk radio, now with Broaddrick's name attached.
 Broaddrick was upset by a tabloid report that she had been paid to keep quiet, and decided to agree to an interview with NBC's Lisa Myers.
 Myers interviewed her on December 20, 1998, the day after Clinton was impeached.
-The interview only aired on February 24, 1999, 35 days later and after Clinton had been acquitted on February 12.
+The interview only aired on February 24, 1999, 66 days later and after Clinton had been acquitted on February 12.
 NBC was accused of intentionally sitting on the story and invoking unusually demanding standards of corroboration until the impeachment process ended.
 Broaddrick and another source said NBC gathered the key corroborating evidence within 10 days of the interview, NBC assistant producer Chris Giglio said it may have taken him 14 days—in either case, while the impeachment process was ongoing.
 Though the story was unaired, at least one Republican senator reportedly invoked it to convince undecided Republicans to vote for impeachment.

 While NBC waited to air the interview, Broaddrick was approached by Dorothy Rabinowitz, who wrote for the Wall Street Journal editorial page.
 Upset with NBC's delay, Broaddrick agreed to speak with Rabinowitz, and the story debuted on the Wall Street Journals editorial page on February 19.
 NBC aired Myers' interview soon after.

+During her interview with NBC Dateline, Broaddrick conceded that she had denied being raped by Clinton while testifying under oath.
+However, Broaddrick also alleged that her denial was only to avoid testifying about the ordeal publicly.